1981 Nepalese general election

 General elections were held in Nepal on 9 May 1981 to elect members of the Rastriya Panchayat.
 80% of the seats were elected through adult universal suffrage; this was the first election through universal suffrage held in Nepal in 22 years.
 However, political parties were banned at the time, and the main underground opposition forces (the Nepali Congress and various communist groups) called for a boycott of the election.

 Background

 In 1980, a referendum to continue the Panchayat system was held and approved.
-In December, an amendment to the constitution was passed by King Birendra of Nepal creating direct elections and allowing for the election of the prime minister.
+In December, an amendment to the constitution was passed by King Birendra creating direct elections and allowing for the election of the prime minister.

 The election were the first to be held after the constitutional amendment.
 In total there were 112 elected seats, whilst 28 were appointed by the King.
 According to official reports, 63% of the eligible voters took part in the polls.
 However, there were some inconsistencies in the report of voting numbers.
 Voter turnout was 52.2%.
 There were 7,793,119 eligible voters for this election.